QuiltMC/rfcs/rfc/0001-rfc-process.md

 - Any breaking change to the APIs (code or not) of any Quilt project
 - Any major API addition to any Quilt project
-- Any change to the RFC process itself, project governance rules, or community guidelines
+- Any change to the RFC process itself, project governance rules, community guidelines, or code style guidelines

 Here are some examples of changes that would *not* require an RFC: